-Paper and cardboard are two of the most useful materials in the world and we certainly would struggle to get by without them.
+Paper and cardboard are two of the world’s most valuable materials, and we certainly would struggle to get by without them.

-They help us share information through the written word, and to package and transport goods across the world.
+They help us share information through the written word and package and transport goods worldwide.

-They have become so ingrained in our everyday existence that modern life would grind to a halt without them.
+They have become so ingrained in our everyday existence that modern life would halt without them.

 Paper and Cardboard Consumption